 I don’t know anything about that.

 Let’s talk about our upcoming presidential elections in May of next year.
-We have had successful cases of businessmen entering lower-level local politics, like becoming Mayors of major towns.
+We have had successful cases of businessmen entering lower-level local politics, like becoming Mayors of significant towns.
 What would be your assessment?
-Who would make a better candidate for Lithuanian president a person with a business background or one with a good experience in International Relations or other fields of politics?
+Who would make a better candidate for Lithuanian President: a person with a business background or one with good experience in International Relations or other fields of politics?

 I do.
 [Laughs]

-I’ve written two books about the Secret Service and I broke the prostitution scandal where the agents were hiring prostitutes in Columbia when Obama visited.
-I think I'm definitely an expert.
+I’ve written two books about the Secret Service, and I broke the prostitution scandal where the agents were hiring prostitutes in Columbia when Obama visited.

-Again, depends on the country and whether it’s a democracy or an autocracy.
-Certainly, if you have a dictator he will use the secret service or other agencies towards his own ends.
-But in the United States, as you say, the secret service is under the control of the President, the government and the courts.
+Again, it depends on the country and whether it’s a democracy or an autocracy.
+Indeed, if you have a dictator, he will use the secret service or other agencies towards his ends.
+In the United States, as you say, the secret service is under the control of the President, the government and the courts.

-The US may be a good exception here, but in the recent weeks one could observe a clash between two powers Russian and British services on a British land.
+The US may be a reasonable exception here, but in recent weeks one could observe a clash between two powers: Russian and British services on British land.
 What is your assessment after the poisoning of a double-agent in the UK?
-Is this the case where a Russian secret service crosses foreign border?
+Is this the case where a Russian secret service crosses the foreign border?

-Well, that’s the way Russia operates versus the way we operate.
+Well, that’s the way Russia operates versus the way we work.
 I don’t see any surprise there at all.

 But the result has been tremendous reprisals by the countries of the world against Russia, expelling hundreds of Russian diplomats or usually intelligence officers.
 So I think they’ll think twice about doing that again.

-A military operation on a land involving thousands of soldiers becomes uncommon in a civilized world.
-Even if people here are worried about Russia only a few imagine a situation when Russian armies cross the border and slaughter half of Lithuanian inhabitants or deport them to Siberia, as what happened 80 years ago.
-By using highly advanced technologies one can target another person or a group to spread panic and fear.
-It seems a common practice of some powers.
-In the conflict within the Middle East, Israel and its’ enemies fight not only on the level of national governments, but often act on a narrow scale.
-My question is do we need to consider not just national governments but also secret services as potential agents in international conflicts?
+A military operation on land involving thousands of soldiers becomes uncommon in a civilized world.
+Even if people here are worried about Russia, only a few imagine a situation when Russian armies cross the border and slaughter half of Lithuanian inhabitants or deport them to Siberia, as what happened 80 years ago.
+By using highly advanced technologies, one can target another person or a group to spread panic and fear.
+It seems common practice of some powers.
+In the conflict within the Middle East, Israel and it’s enemies fight not only on the level of national governments but often act on a small scale.
+My question is: do we need to consider not just national governments but also secret services as potential agents in international conflicts?

-The secret services are always an instrument of the President or the dictator and I just don’t see any reason to think of them any differently.
+The secret services are always an instrument of the President or the dictator, and I don’t see any reason to think of them any differently.
 They don’t operate independently; they operate as they’re ordered to do by the head of the country.

 We pretty much met because of Vygaudas Ušackas.
-I was at the Tipping Point conference in Palanga .
-That was sort of separate but I met a lot of people there, too.
+I was at the Tipping Point conference in .
+That was separate, but I met many people there, too.

-Of course, we see a lot of focus on the latest stories and in-house intrigues.
+Of course, we see much focus on the latest stories and in-house intrigues.
 In all that noise, I found the book quite educational.
 It may refresh an attitude towards Trump’s America.
-Overall, we must admit that any certain image influenced by the critical media will benefit from another fresh look provided by your book.
+Overall, we must admit that any particular image influenced by the critical media will benefit from another fresh look provided by your book.

-It’s probably a unique journalistic look at Trump because it’s favorable even though it has all the missteps.
+It’s probably a unique journalistic look at Trump because it’s favourable even though it has all the missteps.
 In the end, it says he will be seen as one of the greatest presidents based on the results.
-That is pretty much unique conclusion in journalism today.
+That is pretty much different conclusion in journalism today.

-Actually, once I tried to tease Democrat supporters in America, telling them, “You will be happier with President Trump in his next term.”
-One answered, “Hell, he will not get a next term!”
-Probably today more and more people begin to accept such a development.
+Once I tried to tease Democrat supporters in America, telling them, “You will be happier with President Trump in his next term.”
+One answered, “Hell, he will not get the next term!”
+Probably today, more and more people begin to accept such a development.

-I will just list the results.
-Namely, unprecedented unemployment claims, surging stock markets — all of this is related to the fact that he has been deregulating businesses and that he is a booster of America, whereas, Obama would demonize businesses.
-That has a psychological impact, the fact that he’s cheerleader for American business.
-It means that businesses feel free to expand and hire more workers because they feel that they’re not going to be overregulated, reducing their costs.
+I will list the results.
+Namely, unprecedented unemployment claims, surging stock markets — all of this is related to the fact that he has been deregulating businesses and that he is a booster of America, whereas, Obama would demonize enterprises to.
+That has a psychological impact, the fact that he’s a cheerleader for American business.
+It means that companies feel free to expand and hire more workers because they think that they’re not going to be overregulated, reducing their costs.
 When it comes to GDP, people try to claim that it’s not that different from Obama.
 That is not true.
-If you look at the GDP growth, there was big spurt after Trump.
+If you look at the GDP growth, there was a big spurt after Trump.
 Under Obama, it never exceeded 3% a year, which is unheard of.
-Every president has succeeded 3% growth per year.
+Every President has succeeded 3% growth per year.
 Then on the foreign affairs side — getting rid of the ISIS counterfeit, getting Saudi Arabia to go after radical Islamic ideology, meeting with the North Korean leader to make progress toward denuclearization — any one of those achievements is spectacular.
-Eventually people are going to get it.
+Eventually, people are going to get it.

 OK.
-It is probably settling down a bit now but many observers notice that this tough approach divides society.
-I remember a futuristic novel written by a contemporary Russian writer Viktor Pelevin , where he fictionally predicts that America will eventually split into two states one will be the United Safe Spaces of America; and the other one will be held by Redneck Republicans.
-Do you feel a concern regarding the division of the society and the nation?
+It is probably settling down a bit now, but many observers notice that this tough approach divides society.
+I remember a futuristic novel written by a contemporary Russian writer, , where he fictionally predicts that America will eventually split into two states: one will be the United of America, and Redneck Republicans will hold the other one.
+Do you feel concern regarding the division of society and the nation?

-On the one hand, it’s certainly disconcerting to have these major disagreements.
+On the one hand, it’s certainly disconcerting to have these significant disagreements.
 You feel like you don’t want to express your own opinion about Trump or anti-Trump because of getting into some very divisive arguments.
 But on the other hand, it’s all pretty much peaceful.
-It’s not the way it actually was during the Vietnam War and also during the riots after the assassination of Martin Luther King where buildings were burnt down and people were shot.
+It’s not the way it actually was during the Vietnam War and also during the riots after the assassination of where buildings were burnt down, and people were shot.
 I lived through that.
-So in that sense, it’s actually much better than it was.
+So in that sense, it’s much better than it was.
 I have faith in the American system that does allow for all these disagreements.
-Let’s just hope for the best.
+Let’s hope for the best.

 I appreciate it all.
 Good questions.